SkylarScaling/56913-automation/README.md

 >
 > *Arguments*
 >
-> `force_update` This will tell Ansible to delete the existing oc and openshift-install binaries, forcing new versions to be installed.
+> `force_update` This will tell Ansible to delete the existing oc binaries, forcing new versions to be installed.